 And much like a diet, what works for one person, may not work for everyone.

-But knowing the evidence (even if it’s limited at times) is a good place to start, which is why we’re dedicating this post to a few PCOS supplements we believe deserve a closer look.
+But knowing the evidence (even if it’s limited at times) is a good place to start.
+That’s why we’re dedicating this post to a few PCOS supplements we believe deserve a closer look.

-Choosing which nutritional supplement to take for PCOS isn’t an easy task, right?
+Choosing which nutritional supplement to take for polycystic ovary syndrome (PCOS) isn’t an easy task, right?

-For starters, most physicians aren’t trained in botanical medicine or have the time to read the literature on supplements… Unfortunately, that means you likely won’t be getting the information you desire at your next doctor’s appointment.
+For starters, most physicians aren’t trained in botanical medicine or have the time to read the literature on supplements… Unfortunately, that means you likely won’t be getting the medical advice you desire at your next doctor’s appointment.

 And searching Amazon for supplement reviews seems like such a risky way to pick out your next supplement…

-So why choose nutritional supplements vs. prescription medications?
+So why do some women choose nutritional supplements over prescription medications?

 More often than not, it comes down to the perceived lower side effect profiles of supplements compared to medications.
 And although this may certainly be true for some supplements, this is not always the case.
 (Yes, that means supplements should be treated with the same caution and respect as prescription medication… but more on that momentarily)

-Some people also choose supplements as a possible cheaper alternative than medications.
-When compared to the cost of IVF medications, supplements certainly are more friendly on your bank account.
-But high-quality supplements can certainly add up in cost too.
+On the other hand, some women reach for supplements as an economical alternative to prescription medications.
+When compared to the cost of infertility medications, supplements certainly are more friendly on your bank account.
+Of course, high-quality supplements can certainly add up in cost too.

-Finally, given the difficult-to-treat nature of some conditions such as PCOS, supplements are often seen as a more effective treatment option compared to medications.
+Finally, given the difficult-to-treat nature of some conditions such as PCOS, supplements are often seen as a more effective treatment option compared to medications such as birth control or Metformin.
 And yet again, sometimes this is the case and other times it’s far from the truth…

 None of these considerations are mentioned to dissuade you (or any cyster) from taking supplements.
 We are simply here to help you make educated and empowered decisions!

-Many supplements studied for women with PCOS have actually been shown to have positive effects on insulin sensitivity and inflammation – both of which are important factors to control to keep PCOS symptoms in check.
+Many supplements studied for women with PCOS have actually been shown to have positive effects on insulin sensitivity, hormonal imbalance, and inflammation – all of which are important factors to control to keep your symptoms of PCOS in check.

-And as you may recall from part 1 of our mini-series on the proper diagnosis of PCOS, elevated insulin levels are thought to contribute to hyperandrogenism and PCOS symptoms in 3 interrelated ways:
+And as you may recall from part 1 of our mini-series on the proper diagnosis of PCOS, elevated insulin levels and insulin resistance are thought to contribute to hyperandrogenism and PCOS symptoms in 3 interrelated ways: